turn-based/boardgame.io-angular/projects/bio-angular/README.md

 $ npm run examples
 ```

-boardgame.io's examples will run on `localhost:8000' while boardgame.io-angular examples will run on port 4200 and reuse the same server.
+boardgame.io's examples will run on `localhost:8000` while boardgame.io-angular's examples will run on `localhost:4200` and reuse the same server.